 Demolition and removal are not cheap but a permanent solution to rid yourself of the headaches associated with that big hole in the ground.
 While the average cost of maintaining a 600-800 square foot pool is around $2,000 per year, removal will cost a bit more up front but with very little to no long term costs.
 If you do the math, joining the local swim club is a far cheaper solution to get your swimming fix and a much more social experience.
 Add this with the constant buying and juggling of chemicals and increasing liabilities of the neighbor's kid drowning, the answer is easy.

-The average cost may vary from site to site but it is a good idea to budget around $4,000 for a vinyl liner pool and $6,000-$10,000 for a concrete (shotcrete or gunite).
+The average cost may vary from site to site but it is a good idea to budget at least $4,000 for a vinyl liner pool and $6,000-$10,000 for a concrete (shotcrete or gunite).

 These prices all vary a bit but and the final cost will vary from job to job depending on your final plan for the space.
 Many people use the space for planting vegetables and landscape gardens while others use the space for a lawn or patio.